Florida Capital Gains: Know the New Rules and Keep More Money in Your Pocket

-Buying and selling Florida real estate can be intimidating enough, without having to worry about miscalculating or miss-managing your capital gains.
-Especially since it affects how much money you keep in your pocket.
-That’s why understanding Florida’s capital gains tax regulations is so very important.
-Both for those looking to sell property in Florida and the real estate agents representing them.
-While qualified Florida real estate lawyers are well versed in the state’s real estate capital gains tax and will look after your best interests throughout your closing, there are some basic time-sensitive conditions that can help you anticipate your best moves.
-Here’s the lowdown on the new capital gains rules and how to set up your best case scenario.
+Buying and selling Florida real estate can be intimidating enough without having to worry about miscalculating or miss-managing the capital gains you’ll have to pay.
+That’s why understanding Florida’s capital gains tax regulations is so very important—both for homeowners looking to sell property in Florida and the Florida real estate lawyers and agents representing them.
+There are several moves you can make to minimize or even avoid this tax altogether.
+While qualified Fl real estate attorneys are well versed in the state’s real estate capital gains tax and will look after your best interests throughout your closing, here are the most effective ways to take advantage of tax exemptions and deductions in Florida real estate.

-A capital gain is the profit you earn from the sale of a capital asset, like stocks, bonds, and, key to our discussion here, real estate.
+Capital gains are the profits you earn from the sale of a capital asset, like stocks, bonds, and, in this case, real estate.
 Those profits are taxed by the government, hence capital gains tax.
-You only have to worry about paying capital gains taxes when an asset is sold.
+You only pay capital gains taxes when an asset is sold.
+For 2024, capital gains are 0% on individual filers with a total taxable income of $47,025 or less, 15% on incomes between $47,026-$518,900, and 20% for any income level above that.

 Can You Minimize Your Tax Liability, or Avoid Paying Capital Gains Taxes altogether?